ContinuousEngineeringProject/ContinuousEngineeringPlatform/docs/CONTRIBUTING.md

 A great way to contribute to the project is to send a detailed report when you encounter an issue.
 We always appreciate a well-written, thorough bug report, and will thank you for it!

-Check that [our issue database](https://github.com/ContinuousEngineeringProject/ContinuousEngineeringPlatform/issues) doesn't already include that problem or suggestion before submitting an issue.
+Check that [our issue database][RaiseIssue] doesn't already include that problem or suggestion before submitting an issue.
 If you find a match, you can use the "subscribe" button to get notified on updates.
-Do *not* leave random "+1" or "I have this too" comments, as they only clutter the discussion, and don't help resolving it.
-However, if you have ways to reproduce the issue or have additional information that may help resolving the issue, please leave a comment.
+Do *not* leave random "+1" or "I have this too" comments, as they only clutter the discussion, and don't help in resolving it.
+However, if you have ways to reproduce the issue or have additional information that may help in resolving the issue, please leave a comment.

 ## Quick contribution tips and guidelines